 - a.
 Project costs: a direct cost associated with carrying out your activity. (example: travel costs). - b.
 Overhead costs: the cost isn't to pay for the activity itself, but is essential and used to support multiple activities in your organisation. (example: office rent, the cost of which is distributed to different activities you run). - c.
 Staff costs: these are the costs associated with the staff who will directly be working on your activity.
 If it is a staff cost for a finance person or other back-office staff member who supports your whole organisation, include their costs in the overhead section. - d.
 Equipment costs: if you are purchasing an item with a unit value of £1,000 or greater, include it in this section.
-If you are purchasing an item with a unit value of less than £1,000, include it in the project costs section. - 22.
-Based on the minimum and maximum number of children and young people you said you could deliver activities to across your whole project what would be the cost per child engaging in your project?
+If you are purchasing an item with a unit value of less than £1,000, include it in the project costs section. - 47.
+Based on the number of children and young people you said you could deliver activities to across your whole project (in questions 37) what would be the cost per child engaging in your project?

-Please fill in the table to help us understand the cost of your project per child or young person.
 We aren't expecting this to be an exact calculation.
-It's just helpful for us to have a rough guide, so we can see how much your project would cost to deliver at a smaller or larger scale.
+It's just helpful for us to have a rough guide, so we can see how much your project would cost to deliver.